Blog / What is Through-Hole PCB Assembly? SMT vs THT

 (Caption: Radio Components on PCB using Through-Hole Technology

-Surface mount technology became known in the 1960s, and its applicability slowly rose in the 1980s.
-This technology was known as planar mounting in the beginning.
+Surface mounted technology became known in the 1960s, and its applicability slowly rose in the 1980s.
+This surface-mount technology was known as planar mounting in the beginning.

-The technique of surface mounting involved SMDs or surface mound packages.
+The technique of surface mounting involved SMDs (Surface Mounted Devices) or surface mound packages.
 Components in this board have lead surrounding or underneath.

-What separates surface mount from through-hole technology is that there is no need to drill holes in the circuit board to connect the tracks and the components.
+What separates surface mounted components from through-hole mounting technology is that there is no need to drill holes in the circuit board to connect the tracks and the components.

-Establishing relationships through leads.
-The ingredients are in direct touch with the PADs of the circuit board, And add solder paste is to the PAD with the help of stencil solder.
+Establishing relationships through leads, the ingredients are in direct touch with the PADs of the circuit board.
+You can add solder paste to the PAD with the help of stencil solder.

 Microchip with Surface Mount PCB Technology

-In the case of surface-mounted technology, the PCB can mount more components due to two factors.
+In the case of surface-mounted technology, the PCB can mount more components than thru holes due to two factors.

 First, the elements of the SMT are smaller themselves, and then they can also be placed on either side of the board.

-The space problem prominent in the through-hole is overcome in the surface mount technology so space can get smaller, lighter, faster, and more powerful.
+The space problem prominent in the through-hole is overcome in the surface mount technology.
+With SMT, space can get smaller, lighter, faster, and more powerful.

 Printed circuit board with SMD and IC on board